Triumph Albums Ranked Worst to Best

 But the rest of the decade was marked by a steep commercial decline, as records like Thunder Seven (1984), The Sport of Kings (1986) and Surveillance (1987) failed to connect with younger fans as their mainstream concessions cost Triumph some of their older supporters.
 By 1988, the trio’s relationships were frayed beyond salvation and Emmett split for a solo career, leaving Moore and Levine to recruit guitarist Phil “X” Xenidis for one final Triumph LP in 1993’s Edge of Excess.

-For the most part, Canada’s rock ‘n’ roll machine has been silent ever since, but sporadic live reunions have occurred and the band’s catalog and legacy remain widely respected by the hard rock, prog and metal communities.
+For the most part, Canada’s rock 'n' roll machine has been silent ever since, but sporadic live reunions have occurred and the band’s catalog and legacy remain widely respected by the hard rock, prog and metal communities.
 In 2007, Triumph were even inducted into the Canadian Music Industry Hall of Fame.
-Our above gallery of Triumph Albums Ranked Worst to Best prove why.
+The following list of of Triumph Albums Ranked Worst to Best proves why.